tinogo/uc-intg-stormaudio/README.md

 # Unfolded Circle Integration StormAudio

-A repository for creating [Unfolded Circle Remote Two/3](https://www.unfoldedcircle.com/) the StormAudio integration drivers using the [ucapi-framework](https://github.com/jackjpowell/ucapi-framework).
+This repository contains the source code for the [Unfolded Circle Remote Two/3](https://www.unfoldedcircle.com/) integration driver for StormAudio devices.

+The integration is based on the amazing work of JackJPowell's [ucapi-framework](https://github.com/jackjpowell/ucapi-framework).

 ## Project Structure